gvwilson/sensibleadventures/nardica/nardica.md

 Wales smiled wanly.
 "Of course not."
-He pointed to the medic.
+He nodded to the medic.
 "Tell him what you found."

 The medic looked at the governor for permission.